nikolettarok/website_v31/README.md

 # website_v31
-Digital Humanities Project 2021.
 Website about a nonprofit organization (Noiazomai-Animal Rescue).
+Msc in Digital Methods for the Humanities
+Course : Design Thinking and Innovation
+Team members : Rokidou Nikoletta, Stamou Maria, Fytraki Lydia